IvS-Asteroseismology/star_shine/README.md

 The .nc4 files (a wrapper for hdf5) contain pymc3 sampling chains.

-### Diagnostic plots

-There are several plotting functions available in the visualisation module.
-A simpler way to visualise the analysis is to use the GUI, which shows the data, periodogram, and the state of the model as the analysis progresses.

 ## Bugs and Issues

 Despite all the testing, I am certain that there are still bugs in this code, or will be created in future versions.

 If you happen to come across any bugs or issues, *please* contact me.
 Only known bugs can be resolved.
-This can be done through opening an issue on the STAR SHINE GitHub page:
+This can be done through opening an issue on the Star Shine GitHub page:
 [LucIJspeert/star_shine/issues](https://github.com/LucIJspeert/star_shineshine/issues).

 If you are (going to be) working on new or improved features, I would love to hear from you and see if it can be